paveljurca/fix/README.md

-# Remove Live Content for exported presentations ([Mediasite Video Platform](http://www.sonicfoundry.com/mediasite/))
+# Remove Live Content at import ([Mediasite Video Platform](http://www.sonicfoundry.com/mediasite/))

 # WHAT

-Update Mediasite Presentation XML file with `IsLive` set to **false** and `LiveStatus` **0** to not show up Live Content at import.
+Update Mediasite Presentation XML file with **IsLive** set to false and **LiveStatus** 0 to not show up Live Content at the import dialog box.

 * It does nothing to the original media

-From here you proceed with the import easily.
 See the screenshots below.

 _BEFORE_